Mobility Stretching Exercises

 Decrease Pain and Improve Performance

-However, making sure that your joints are mobile enough to feel good and perform well is vital for your strength.
-Just by taking a few minutes after each workout to help improve your flexibility, can make a big difference!
+However, making sure that your joints have enough mobility to feel good and perform well is vital for your strength.
+Just by taking a few minutes after each workout to help improve your flexibility with a few stretching exercises, can make a big difference!

 A healthy joint/muscle must be both strong and flexible.
 If there is too much strength without flexibility then there is a higher potential for ligament, muscle, and joint tears.
 If there is too much flexibility without enough strength then the joint is unstable and has a higher potential for dislocation.
 Therefore, to maintain a high level of performance there must be strength and flexibility throughout the body.